-- Applicants will submit their application (including a 2 minute video pitch) by the application deadline through the online portal here.
+- Applicants will submit their application (including a 2 minute video pitch) by the application deadline of February 28th.

 - A panel of judges will screen all applications and select 30 semifinalists – 10 teams for each track: General Technology, Social Impact, Healthcare & Life Science